hedning/nix-bash-completions/README.md

 The script also depends on `sed` being in the path.

+## Attribute path completion

+Completion of attribute path is context aware, so supplying eg. `-f some/path/` will make `-A ` complete paths in `some/path/default.nix`.

 ## Implementation

 The script runs on top of `_parser` which is a bare bones implementation of zsh's [`_arguments`](http://zsh.sourceforge.net/Doc/Release/Completion-System.html#Completion-Functions) with some minor modifications to the syntax, and a bunch of stuff not implemented.